 It can be wise to take a second look at the fees outlined in your banking contract in order to get ahead of any surprise charges down the line.

-If you’d rather steer clear of fees and excess charges, SoFi Money® can be a great option.
+If you’d rather steer clear of fees and excess charges, SoFi Checking and Savings® can be a great option.

-SoFi Money is a cash management account that doesn’t charge any account fees, monthly fees, or overdraft fees.
+SoFi Checking and Savings is a bank account online that doesn’t charge any account fees, monthly fees, or overdraft fees.
 Plus, members have access to 55,000+ fee-free ATMs.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

-Any SoFi member who receives $1,000 or more in qualifying direct deposits into their SoFi Money account over the preceding 30 days will be eligible for Overdraft Coverage.
-Overdraft coverage only applies to SoFi Money accounts and is currently unavailable for Samsung Money by SoFi accounts.
-Members with a prior history of non-repayment of negative balances for SoFi Money are also ineligible for Overdraft Coverage.
+Any SoFi member who receives $1,000 or more in qualifying direct deposits into their SoFi Checking and Savings account over the preceding 30 days will be eligible for Overdraft Coverage.
+Overdraft coverage only applies to SoFi Checking and Savings accounts and is currently unavailable for Samsung Money by SoFi accounts.
+Members with a prior history of non-repayment of negative balances for SoFi Checking and Savings are also ineligible for Overdraft Coverage.